 The intersection of health and spirituality is tightly woven among many ancient traditions.

 “A few years ago, I was doing research on religious involvement and how it correlates with health outcomes.
-For a long time, it was understood that religious people had lower risk of heart attacks, greater longevity, faster recovery from illness, less anxiety and depression and a stronger immune system,” Goldberg explains.
-“Then, someone fine tuned these studies and found ways of distinguishing between negative and positive religious coping.
-Sure enough, people engaged in religious struggles, had a higher mortality rate.
+For a long time, it was understood that religious people had a lower risk of heart attacks, greater longevity, faster recovery from illness, less anxiety and depression, and a stronger immune system,” Goldberg explains.
+“Then, someone fine-tuned these studies and found ways of distinguishing between negative and positive religious coping.
+Sure enough, people engaged in religious struggles had a higher mortality rate.
 People with a healthy religious life had healthier outcomes.”

 Among 595 hospital patients, those with a positive sense of religion fared better.
 Goldberg has several hypotheses and he extrapolates the wellbeing for those that are SBNR.

 One can be the need to be a part of community.
 Goldberg points out that those who are ill need community even more.
-Association with positive, clean, like minded individuals is a credo among many yogis.
-This is called sangha.
+Association with positive, clean, like-minded individuals is a credo among many yogis.

 “There’s a reason why one of the three gems of Buddhism is the sangha.
 And yet, people resist it, because organization can be a mess.
 If you value your independence, any involvement with a spiritual organization is going to carry some pressure to conform.
 There will be some degree of it.
 And if you can be yourself and express your doubts, then that might be a healthy community.”

-Goldberg, who has used yoga therapy for his own physical well being, talks about the other health benefits of a yogic spiritual life.
+Goldberg, who has used yoga therapy for his own physical well-being, talks about the other health benefits of yogic spiritual life.